b-crawl/bcrawl/README.md

   - v1.18: New default macros: 'p' = melee attack; '[' = melee attack if in range, otherwise throw; ']' = 3x '['.
   - v1.18.1: New default macros: ';' = rest; '"' = ';'.
   - v1.19.2: Taking stairs upwards when no monsters are visible will never teleport players.
+  - v1.20: New default macros: '_' = create path around a pillar; space = walk along path. (by marksg07)

 #### Balance Changes
   - The Paralyse spell duration is reduced to 2-4 turns.